Python Complex Numbers

 Arithmetic Operations with Complex Numbers in Python

 In Python, you will be able to perform all the basic arithmetic operations like addition, subtraction, multiplication, and division directly with complex numbers.
 You can do these operations straightaway, like how you’re doing with normal integers.
-Here are a few examples that help you to understand how it is working.
+Here are a few examples that help you to understand how it works.

 In Python, you can perform arithmetic operations like addition and subtraction on complex numbers just like you do with regular numbers.
 When adding or subtracting, Python automatically adds the real parts together and the imaginary parts together.